-Other diplomas
+4. Other diplomas

 Prospective students who do not have the diplomas mentioned under 1, 2 or 3 (for instance students with a foreign diploma) are eligible for admission if they, to the satisfaction of the admission committee, demonstrate that they have received prior education concluded with an exam that provides students with the general knowledge and performance of a vwo examination level, specifically for the subjects of vwo examination level required for the degree programme in question.
-The required subjects are shown in the tables below for intake years 2021-2022 and 2022-2023 for each Bachelor's programme.
-Prospective students must in any case meet the English language requirement and, if they wish to complete a Dutchtaught degree programme, must also meet the Dutch language requirement as published on the website.
+The required subjects are shown in the tables below for each Bachelor's programme.
+Prospective students must in any case meet the English language requirement and, if they wish to complete a Dutch-taught degree programme, must also meet the Dutch language requirement as shown in the tables under 6.